gurbaaz27/inventory-management-django/README.md

 }
 ```

-- POST: to send the list of items to buy with corresponding quantities.

-- PUT: to update the list of items in the purchase list.

-- GET: get the invoice for the purchase in pdf format as per the above format but with all the necessary details filled dynamically
+3.
 ```
 # note that these methods need a customer id, which can be retreived from GET /api/customers/ mentioned above
 http://127.0.0.1:8000/api/customer-purchase/<int:customer-id>
 ```

+- GET: get the invoice for the purchase in pdf format as per the above format but with all the necessary details filled dynamically
+- POST: to send the list of items to buy with corresponding quantities.
+- PUT: to update the list of items in the purchase list.

+A json example for post/put method is as follows (these requests need the item id in "item" field, which can be seen from GET /api/items/ mentioned above)
 ```json
 [
   {